-You can access the packages directory from the main menu (Preferences | Browse Packages...), or by means of an API call: sublime.packages_path().
-In this guide, we refer to this location as Packages, packages path, packages folder or packages directory.
+In this guide, we refer to the packages folder as Packages, packages path, packages folder or packages directory.

 The User Package¶

-To open the Python console, press Ctrl+` or select View → Show Console from the main menu.
+Sublime Text and plugins output information to a console.
+To open the console, press Ctrl+` or select View → Show Console from the main menu.

 Your System’s Python vs the Sublime Text 3 Embedded Python¶

-The embedded interpreter is intended only to interact with the plugin API, not for general development.
+The embedded interpreter is only intended to interact with the plugin API, not for general development.

-Packages, Plugins, Resources and Other Things That May Not Make Sense to You Now¶
+Packages, Plugins, Resources and Other Terms¶

-Sublime Text’s vast flexibility is the reason why you will learn about so many configuration files: there simply must be a place to specify all your preferences.
+Sublime Text’s vast flexibility is the reason why you will learn about so many configuration files: there simply must be a place to specify all available preferences and settings.

 vi is an ancient modal editor that lets the user perform all operations from the keyboard.
 Vim, a modern version of vi, is still in widespread use.